Random House: 20th century

-In 1985, Random House began publishing audiobooks.
-In 1988, Random House acquired Crown Publishing Group.
-Also in 1988, McGraw-Hill acquired Random House's Schools and Colleges division.
-In 1998, Bertelsmann AG bought Random House and merged it with Bantam Doubleday Dell and it soon went global.
-In 1999, Random House acquired the children's audiobook publisher Listening Library.
-In 1999, Random House sold its distribution division.
-Phyllis E. Grann joined Random House as vice-chairman in 2001.
+21st century

+In 2001, Phyllis E. Grann joined Random House as vice chairman.
 Grann was the CEO for Putnam and had grown that house from $10 million in revenue in 1976, to more than $200 million by 1993 and without increasing their title output.
-A publishing insider commented that then CEO Peter Olson was, "I think maybe instead of buying a company he bought a person."
-Random House reentered the distribution business in 2003.
+A publishing insider commented, "I think maybe instead of buying a company [Random House CEO Peter Olson] bought a person."

-Coinciding with the 2007–2008 financial crisis, the publishing industry was hit hard with weak retail sales.
-In May 2008, Random House CEO Peter Olson stepped down and Bertelsmann replaced Olson with Markus Dohle.
-By October of that year, Doubleday, a division of Random House announced that they would lay off 16 people or about 10% of its workforce.
+In 2003, Random House reentered the distribution business.
+During the 2008 financial crisis, the publishing industry was hit hard with weak retail sales.

+In May 2008, Random House CEO Peter Olson stepped down and was replaced by Markus Dohle.

+In October 2008, Doubleday, a division of Random House, announced that they would lay off 16 people, representing approximately 10% of its workforce.

-In early December 2008, what became known as Black Wednesday in publishing circles, many publishers including Random House took steps by restructuring their divisions and laying off employees.
-The reorganization consolidated and created three divisions—Random House Publishing Group, Knopf Doubleday Publishing Group and Crown Publishing Group.Susan Kamil, was named editorial director for Dial Press and editor-in-chief of Random House imprints reporting to Gina Centrello, the president and publisher of the Random House Publishing Group.
-There were layoffs in the Doubleday imprint (now part of Knopf Publishing Group) and Dial Press, Bantam Dell, and Spiegel & Grau were moved from Doubleday over to the Random House imprints.
-Random House also has an entertainment production arm for film and television, Random House Studio; one release in 2011 was One Day.
+In early December 2008, which became known as Black Wednesday in publishing circles, many publishers including Random House took steps by restructuring their divisions and laying off employees.

+The reorganization consolidated and created three divisions, including Random House Publishing Group, Knopf Doubleday Publishing Group, and Crown Publishing Group.

+Susan Kamil was named editorial director for Dial Press and editor-in-chief of Random House imprints reporting to Gina Centrello, the president and publisher of the Random House Publishing Group.
+There were layoffs at Doubleday, now part of Knopf Publishing Group, and Dial Press, Bantam Dell.
+Spiegel & Grau was moved from Doubleday over to Random House.
+Random House also has an entertainment production arm for film and television, Random House Studio; which released the film, One Day in 2011.
 The company also creates story content for media including video games, social networks on the web, and mobile platforms.

-It is one of the largest English-language publishers, along with the group formerly known as the "Big 6", now known as the "Big Five".
+Random House is one of the largest English language publishers, and part of a group of publishers once known as the "Big 6" and now known as the "Big Five".
 In October 2012, Bertelsmann entered into talks with rival conglomerate Pearson plc, over the possibility of combining their respective publishing companies, Random House and Penguin Group.